LPG Gas Cabinet Heater Banned in Australia

 Other countries use other fittings like QCC and OPD.

-The potential problem is that the cabinet heaters being imported may be incompatible with Australian gas fittings.
+The potential problem is that the gas cabinet heaters being imported may be incompatible with Australian gas fittings.

 This may force the use of adaptors, which are dangerous themselves.